spatie/laravel-medialibrary/docs/basic-usage/associating-files.md

 The file will now be associated with the `YourModel` instance and will be moved to the disk you've configured.

+Keep in mind you can only add media after the model was saved.
+The media library needs an existing database row to associate media with.

 If you want to not move, but copy, the original file you can call `preservingOriginal`:

 ```php